 Indigenous Student Services

-You will find our offices and the Indigenous Student Gathering Space located just inside the main entrance of Red Deer College’s main campus building.
+You will find our offices and the Indigenous Student Gathering Space located just inside the main entrance of Red Deer Polytechnic’s main campus building.
 The Indigenous Student Gathering Space is a great place to connect with other students and with Indigenous Student Services staff.

 Our doors are open from Monday to Friday, 8:30 am to 4:30pm, and you are welcome here.
 Contact us to learn more.